specklesystems/speckle-docs/user/powerbi/accessing-private-streams.md

-# Accessing Private Streams
+# Accessing Private Models

-Once you complete the installation and configuration steps, you can receive “public” streams from Speckle.
-To receive your private streams, you need to complete authentication.
+Once you complete the installation and configuration steps, you can receive “public” models from Speckle.
+To receive your private models, you need to complete authentication.
 There are two authentication methods:

 - Log in using your Speckle Account.
 - With a Personal Access Token.